ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Generated Copy

 ### Eyebrow
-REMOTE SALES JOB IN 8-10 WEEKS
+REMOTE SALES JOBS FOR 9-5 WORKERS

 ### Headline
-Leave your job.
-Start selling remote.
-Remote income without the 9-5
+Leave your job in eight weeks.
+Remote sales income, no boss

 ### Subheadline
-You go from stuck in a job that drains you to making real money selling remotely, with clients who actually value your work.
-I show you exactly how to land the role and close deals that pay.
+You go from stuck in a job that drains you to earning real commission checks from home.
+We show you the exact path because I walked it myself five years ago.

 ### CTA
 Apply for the program